 2019 brought us iOS13, and it was great to see more enablement for PWA features on Apples' mobile platform.
 One of the significant usability updates includes the support for Apple Pay in PWAs on Apple devices.
 It's also worth remarking that the "native app" feeling has increased by a notch: the dark mode is available by default, and PWAs now can run in the background on our iPhones.

 To sum up this part in Gandalf's own words:

 The great storm is coming, but the tide has turned.

-We’ve been very positive from the early stages of this paradigm shift about the beneficial impact the decoupled approach can make to the companies of different sizes.
-The seeds we’ve been planting for so long started to come into fruition.
+We've been very positive from the early stages of this paradigm shift about the beneficial impact the decoupled approach can make on companies of different sizes.
+The seeds we've been planting for so long started to come to fruition.